Kinvey/flex-sdk/README.md

 const flexData = flex.data;
 ```

-### Registering ServiceObjects
+### Registering serviceObjects

 Once you initialize the FlexData framework, you define your entites by defining ServiceObjects, and then wire up data access event handlers to those ServiceObjects.
-To register a ServiceObject, use the `serviceObject` method of the `data` framework:
+To register a ServiceObject, use the `serviceObject` method of the `data` object:

 ```
 // To register the 'widgets' ServiceObject: